packagist/private-packagist-docs/enterprise/troubleshooting.md

 You can generate a support bundle from the Replicated Management Console on port 8800 by navigating to the Support tab and clicking on the "Download Support Bundle" button.
-Alternatively you can use replicated's command line interface to generate the support bundle on your host system: `replicatectl support-bundle`
+Alternatively you can use replicated's command line interface to generate the support bundle on your host system: `replicatedctl support-bundle`

 #### Manually inspecting logs
 If you are unable to generate a support bundle through either of these mechanisms